OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Sort-Object.md

 server3
 ```

-The `Get-Content` cmdlet uses the **Path** parameter to specify the directory and file name.
+The `Get-Content` cmdlet uses the **Path** parameter to specify the directory and filename.
 The
-file **ServerNames.txt** contains an unsorted list of computer names.
+file `ServerNames.txt` contains an unsorted list of computer names.

-The `Get-Content` cmdlet uses the **Path** parameter to specify the directory and file name.
+The `Get-Content` cmdlet uses the **Path** parameter to specify the directory and filename.
 The
-file **ServerNames.txt** contains an unsorted list of computer names.
+file `ServerNames.txt` contains an unsorted list of computer names.
 The objects are sent down the
 pipeline to the `Sort-Object` cmdlet. `Sort-Object` sorts the list in the default order, ascending.

-The `Get-Content` cmdlet uses the **Path** parameter to specify the directory and file name.
+The `Get-Content` cmdlet uses the **Path** parameter to specify the directory and filename.
 The
-file **ServerNames.txt** contains an unsorted list of computer names.
+file `ServerNames.txt` contains an unsorted list of computer names.
 The objects are sent down the
 pipeline to the `Sort-Object` cmdlet. `Sort-Object` uses the **Unique** parameter to remove
 duplicate computer names.
 The list is sorted in the default order, ascending.